 Enter the percentage you calculated (or guessed) into the ‘adjust to’ box under scaling and hit print!
 The picture to the top left of the box will give you a rough idea of what the scaled percentage will look like.

-Open a blank Work document, and before inserting your image, we need to adjust the settings.
-In order to keep the resolution quality, we need to keep Word from auto compressing.
-Select File then Options.
+Open a blank Word document to adjust settings.
+To keep the resolution quality, we need to keep Word from auto compressing.
+Select File, Options.

-On the left side of the pop up window, click the Advanced tab, then scroll till you find the Image Size and Quality section.
-Find and check the box next to the ‘Do Not Compress Images in File’ box then OK.
+On the left side of the pop-up window, click the Advanced tab, then scroll to Image Size and Quality section.
+Check the box next to the ‘Do Not Compress Images in File’ box then OK.

 For every new document, you will have to repeat this.

 Insert your personalized locket picture by selecting the Insert tab, then click the Picture icon.
-Find your image and double click or press Ok.
+Find your image and press Ok.